-- 1. The monthly salary of a part-time employee with a monthly salary is determined in proportion to the weekly working hours agreed with the employee and the maximum weekly working hours applicable to equivalent work pursuant to the collective agreement.
-However, calculated according to this method, the minimum pay of a part-time employee who works, on average, less than 19 hours a week at most is increased by 5 per cent, unless is it a result of the employee's own initiative that the working hours remain below 19 hours a week. - 2.
-The hourly pay of a part-time employee with an hourly salary is calculated by dividing a monthly salary applicable to equivalent work by the divisor pursuant to section 11 of the collective agreement.
+1. The monthly salary of a part-time employee with a monthly salary is determined in proportion to the weekly working hours agreed with the employee and the maximum weekly working hours applicable to equivalent work pursuant to the collective agreement.

+Protocol entry:

+The pay of an employee who was in the scope of the increased part-time monthly salary for an employee working less than 19 hours per week of the previous collective agreement cannot decrease, even though the provision concerned has been omitted from the collective agreement.

+2. The hourly pay of a part-time employee with an hourly salary is calculated by dividing a monthly salary applicable to equivalent work by the divisor pursuant to section 11 of the collective agreement.